pvandervelde/mindvortex/src/posts/2020-11-01-Software-development-pipeline-infrastructure-dependency-reduction.md

 ---

 The [last post](/posts/Software-development-pipeline-considerations-for-infrastructure-improvements.html)
-I explained one way to improve the development pipeline infrastructure while keeping downtime minimal.
+I explained a few ways to improve the development pipeline infrastructure while keeping downtime minimal.
 One important consideration for the [resilience](/posts/Software-development-pipeline-Design-resilience.html) of the pipeline is to reduce the dependencies between the pipeline and the infrastructure.